Commit451/PicoUrl/README.md

 [![Build Status](https://travis-ci.org/Commit451/PicoUrl.svg?branch=master)](https://travis-ci.org/Commit451/PicoUrl)
 [![](https://jitpack.io/v/Commit451/PicoUrl.svg)](https://jitpack.io/#Commit451/PicoUrl)

-Who has time to create a backend tiny url parser?
+Who has time to create a backend for a URL shortener?
 Why not leverage one that already exists, such as [TinyUrl](http://tinyurl.com/).
 The only problem is, a lot of times, you probably want to allow for deep links into your app using tiny urls, but for the best of reasons, do not want to register for all urls starting with `http://tinyurl.com`

 The solution?
 PicoUrl.
-This library takes a url that you would want to shorten, such as `http://commit451.github.io/linkipedia?query=hi&source=twitter&unicorns=true` and turn it into `http://commit451.com?tinyUrl=j6zlwzh`
+This library takes a URL that you would want to shorten, such as `http://commit451.github.io/linkipedia?query=hi&source=twitter&unicorns=true` and turn it into `http://commit451.com?tinyUrl=j6zlwzh`